XorTroll/Goldleaf/README.md

 - SciresM for hactool, which was ported as a library to make NCA extraction a thing in Goldleaf.

+- Thealexbarney, for his C# libraries for various Nintendo Switch formats: LibHac, used by Goldtree.

 - All the testers, for reporting bugs and helping with the project's development.

 ## Patreon